Kohtla-Järve: Geography

 Kohtla-Järve has a unique layout.
 The districts of the city are scattered across the northern part of Ida-Viru County in a considerably large area.
 The distance between Järve and Oru districts is about 20 km.

 Districts

 The city is subdivided into five administrative districts (linnaosad):

+Demographics

+Total population of the city increased mainly by workers sent from different parts of Soviet Union, reaching (with subordinated settlements) 90,000 in 1980.

+The volume of oil shale extraction and processing decreased dramatically during the 1990s, and many Kohtla-Järve citizens moved to Tallinn or Russia, due to high unemployment in Ida-Viru County.
 The populations of many of the smaller exclaves have rapidly declined since the 1990s.

-Before the Estonian administrative reform of 2017, Viivikonna and Sirgala (combined population of 99) were also part of the municipality.
+Ahtme, which has been a part of Kohtla-Järve since 1960, had a population of 11 215 in 1959, including 1847 (16.5%) Estonians.